About the National Blood Transfusion Service

 - For you own safety, you will be asked for information: your medical history and a mini-medical examination will be done.

-- If you are selected to make a donation, your blood will be tested for certain infections before use, including HIV, Viral Heapatitis B and C, HTLVI, Syphilis and Chagas disease.
+- If you are selected to make a donation, your blood will be tested for certain infections before use, including HIV, Viral Hepatitis B and C, HTLVI, Syphilis and Chagas Disease.

 - You will be notified in the event of a positive result for any of these tests.
 Your blood is also tested for haemoglobin concentration.

 A nurse (trained Phlebotomist) will draw your blood.
-There is a 15 minute madatory rest period after giving blood before you are allowed to leave the centre.
+There is a 15 minute mandatory rest period after giving blood before you are allowed to leave the centre.

 National Blood Transfusion Service

 Tobago General Hospital,